A Beautiful Village

 - Next Craft & Chat Dates and Next Quiz Night Reminder

-The September ‘Craft and Chat’ Dates are 2nd, 16th and 30th.
-The next quiz night is on September 26th.
-Both events are in the Village… Read More »
+The October ‘Craft and Chat’ Dates are 14th and 28th.
+The next quiz night is on October 24th.
+Both events are in the Village Hall Bar/Social… Read More »